dillweed/play_songs_with_sounddevice/readme.md

 # Python Melody Player with SoundDevice

 A Python script to record and play synthezied monophonic songs using the SoundDevice library.
+It's a fun way to add audible alerts to a script.
+(Like a washing machine jingle)

 ## Features